8/31/2025

 Dairy-Free

-Cow's milk and milk products such as cheese is considered a protein, however, in my case, I use plant milks because I am allergic to dairy products.
+Cow's milk and milk products such as cheese is generally considered a protein, however, in my case, I use plant milks because I am allergic to dairy products.
 I have a list of my favorite plant substitutes over in the Brand list (left side menu).

 ~~ <> @ <> ~~